 Most Commonly Asked Questions About Data Recovery?

 Many people do not consider the need for data recovery until they have to bear the consequences.
 Maybe you delete the folder of critical documents accidentally, or maybe your PC stopped booting and started displaying ominous error messages like “No Boot Device Found”.
-There could also be other reasons like corruption of hard drive, stoppage of NAS server, the entrance of virus in your system and data hacking and stealing.
-This is when you realise the need to contact the data recovery specialists to help you recover your essential information.
+There could also be other reasons like corruption of hard drive, stoppage of NAS server, the entrance of virus in your system, and data hacking and stealing.
+This is when you realize the need to contact the data recovery specialists to help you recover your essential information.

-Whether you are a home user or own a business, keeping a data back-up becomes important since no one can afford to lose essential information be it your personal photos, videos or financial documents and business files.
+Whether you are a home user or own a business, keeping a data back-up becomes important since no one can afford to lose essential information be it your personal photos, videos, or financial documents and business files.

 We have seen many people stressing out on the loss of their data, and we deal with every kind of client and every kind of data loss situation.
 Every client comes panicking with a lot of questions and a doubt originating from the price tag of data recovery services.
 It is not on anyone’s radar to predict the kaput of their systems someday leading to an unplanned expense.
 But many companies with dubious-quality labs have raised a misconception of price tag amongst various clients by offering “flat-rate” or “per-gigabyte” pricing for data recovery.

 So, let’s tackle the first most commonly asked questions on data recovery:

 1) What is the cost of data recovery?

 The cost of data recovery varies from device to device and the type of data loss since there are various devices such as hard disk drives, solid-state drives, USB flash drives, and SD cards, and RAID arrays.
 There may be different reasons to recover data from each device.
 Each device demands a different kind of work, and it is that work and the number of efforts, our expert engineers have to put in determines the pricing of data recovery.